Telegram bot CLI

 chat id to send messages

-If we see the help without any error we are ready to use it.
+If we see the help without any errors, then we are ready to use it.

 General plugin parameters